FolderGuy/Elanus82/README.md

 -  I do stuff in python
--  maybe throw some SQL and C in
+-  also know some SQL and html/css/js
 -  Discord @aekhlys mostly always free when on